monika-mak/AI-Heroes-PP4/TESTING.md

 - Next errors were connected to the blog post and it's rendering.
 Since I had used chat gpt to generate blog post info, the format was not acceptable by the validator,![Post Errors](/documentation/testing/errors_post_detail.png) I had removed the post and this time prompted GPT giving it correct format.
 - Page HTML were receiving a validator error of having an extra p tag, but thankfuly I was anicipating it as I came across this in our walktrough videos.
 Replacing it with a div solved the problem.
 All valiadations were sucessfull on re-validation.
 - css error encountered due to outdated web used ![CSS Fail](/documentation/testing/css_validator_fail.png)
+- I have confession to make, during the developmet I havent paid attention to the debug false/true.
+It came to my suprise that images were not loading and i spend 2 days rying to figure out what is happening, never realising that I had never collected static files.
+This mistake cost me a lot of confusion as not aware of it I was changing other things getting deeper and deeper into a hole.
+Afer reading a lot on documentation, still confused i used Claude3.5 to explain what was happenig and it gave me a really insightful understanding.
+Happy to repport images are working well now.

 <hr>